 - The confusion between the role and identity of Israel, the church, and the kingdom, again for the lack of a covenant hermeneutic, must be clarified so as to bring in the fullness of the Gentiles and thereby the re-inclusion of the Jews; this covenantal confusion has led to a neo-judaizing Zionist movement within the church, promoting a reversion to Sabbaths, Sacrifices and Temple; it is not only a reversion to a superseded administration, but a diversion from the advance of God’s kingdom in history and in the nations.

-- The contamination of the charismata (gifts of the Spirit) by certain elements within the contemporary ‘prophetic’ and ‘apostolic’ movements of unbridled ambition, self-aggrandizement, avarice, and huckstering—by making merchandise of God’s people and of the Gospel; this is particularly true of market-driven, celebrity, and platform focussed ministry models; wholesale repentance and dismantling of ministry empires is demanded for true change to occur.
+- The contamination of the charismata (gifts of the Spirit) by certain elements within the contemporary charismatic, ‘prophetic’, and ‘apostolic’ movements of unbridled ambition, self-aggrandizement, avarice, and huckstering—by making merchandise of God’s gifts and of the Gospel; this is particularly true of inordinate focus on certain spiritual manifestations, and market-driven, celebrity, or platform focussed ministry models; wholesale repentance and dismantling of ministry empires is demanded for true change to occur.

 - A consumerist church culture moulded by worldly values, institutional systems, and denominational sectarianism cries out for radical reformation (new apostolic movements are not exempt from this): God’s authority and humankind’s congenital rebellion demands authentic spiritual authority to be restored to the Body of Christ and thereby true catholicity (unity); primarily in God’s verbal communication to humankind (i.e. the Bible) and derivatively in those divinely called and qualified as apostles and teachers of that Word through charisma and character; this reformation demands a recovery of the ‘Gospel of the Kingdom of God’ (Mtt 4:23; 24:14; Acts 1:3; 8:12; 19:8; 28:23, 31), a recovery of Christian initiation according to the ‘Peter Package’ (Acts 2:38), a recovery of the ‘First Principles’ of the doctrine of Christ (Hebrews 6:1-3), and a recovery of apostolic church life through ‘Covenant Community’ (Acts 2:42; Eph 4:11-16).